0beqz/screen-space-reflections/readme.md

 - `height`: height of the SSRPass

-- `useBlur`: whether to blur the reflections and blend these blurred reflections depending on the roughness and depth of the reflection ray
+- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections depending on the roughness and depth of the reflection ray

 - `blurKernelSize`: the kernel size of the blur pass which is used to blur reflections; higher kernel sizes will result in blurrier reflections with more artifacts